22 December 2017

 The replacement radiator cores were completed within schedule including ‘Blygold coating’ to provide advanced corrosion protection.

 “We had a 120-hour window to take GT5 out of service, remove the deteriorated radiator cores and slide in the new units.”
 Said Conway Blacker, Origin Energy’s project lead.

 “I am happy to report the retrofit went like clockwork.
-We completed the changeover well ahead of schedule and handed back GT5 two days before deadline” said Conway.
+We completed the changeover well ahead of schedule and handed back GT5 two days before the deadline” said Conway.

 Initial performance data showed a successful “change out” with cooling performance identical to specification.

 GT5 is back online ready for the summer.

 “Working with a local supplier provides many benefits.
 Origin Energy prefers to engage with local suppliers where ever possible and, in this case, we were able to achieve competitive pricing, outstanding project performance and the comfort of knowing local support and back-up is just around the corner.”

 While potentially a high-risk project, careful planning, a close working relationship, and attention to detail de-risked the program and ensured delivery on time and within budget.